-There are three types of Louisiana casinos: Indian casinos, riverboat casinos, and one land-based casino.
+Louisiana is home to three types of casinos: riverboat casinos, Native American casinos, and one land-based casino.

-There are also three land-based Indian casinos in Louisiana, plus four slot machine-only (no video poker or video keno) casinos located at pari-mutuel facilities.
-Additionally, video poker is permitted at Louisiana truck stops, OTB’s and bars/taverns in 31 of the state’s 64 parishes (counties).
-All riverboat casinos in Louisiana are required to remain dockside and all Louisiana casinos are open 24 hours.
+In Louisiana, there are three Native American land-based casinos, and four slot machine-only casinos located at pari-mutuel facilities.
+In Louisiana video poker is permitted at Louisiana truck stops, bars/taverns, and OTB’s in more than half of the state’s 64 parishes (counties).

-The payback percentages for slot machines at all casinos in Louisiana are released as a matter of public record.
-Just click here to see a list of slot machine payback statistics for all Louisiana casinos.
+Louisiana state gaming laws require that casinos release the payback percentages for slot machines to the public.
+Click this link to see a full list of slot machine payback statistics for all Louisiana casinos.

-NOTE: If you happen to win a jackpot of $1,200 or more at a Louisiana casino, the casino will withhold 6% of your winnings for the Louisiana Department of Revenue.
-If you want to try and get that money refunded, you will be required to file a state income tax return and, depending on the details of your return, you may get some of the money returned to you.
-The $1,200 threshold would also apply to any cash prizes won in casino drawings or tournaments.
+NOTE: If you win a jackpot in a Louisiana casino of $1,200 or more, the casino will collect 6% of your winnings for the Louisiana Department of Revenue.
+The state allows you to try and file for a partial refund, to do so you must file a state income tax return.
+Depending on the details of your return, the state may refund some of the money to you.
+The $1,200 threshold also applies to any cash prizes won in tournaments or casino drawings.

 Want to See a Map of all casinos in Louisiana?